tonethar/IGME-330-Master/notes/HW-cage-clicker-1.md

 });
  ```

  Every `Symbol` value returned from `Symbol()` is unique.
-Another really cool use case is that values of this type can be used to make object properties that are anonymous.
+Another really cool use case is that values of this type can be used to make object properties that are anonymous (i.e. "private").

  - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol
  - https://developer.mozilla.org/en-US/docs/Glossary/Symbol